 Base salaries provide fixed compensation to executives.
-Exco pays base salaries that the HRC committee believes are competitive with salaries paid for similar positions and are based on the executive's level of responsibility and ability to influence Exco's performance and take into account that we do not offer executives a pension plan or retirement benefits of any kind.
-The general philosophy is to offer median range base salaries while extending to NEOs the possibility of higher than average cash bonuses and stock option awards based on Exco's consolidated financial performance or its individual business units.
+Exco pays base salaries that the HRC committee believes are competitive with salaries paid for similar positions and are based on the executive's level of responsibility and ability to influence Exco's performance and take into account that we do not offer executives a pension plan or post-retirement benefits of any kind.
+The general philosophy is to offer median range base salaries while extending to NEOs the possibility of higher-than-average cash bonuses and stock option/PSU/RSU awards based on Exco's consolidated financial performance or the financial performance of its individual business units.
 These salaries are reviewed by management and the HRC committee annually.